 The current license determination fails to acknowledge this discovery or to conduct any updated ecological survey.
 It instead relies on environmental data now over six years old.
 This is procedurally and scientifically unacceptable.
-An up to date, site-specific environmental impact assessment is accessary to ensure compliance with legal requirements and to safeguard a now-confirmed protected jubilat.
+An up-to-date, site-specific environmental impact assessment is necessary to ensure compliance with legal requirements and to safeguard a now-confirmed protected habital.

 The application is for an intensive mussel farm and therefore under EU law required an Environmental Impact Statement (EIS) to be produced.
-In the European Commission's (EC) "Interpretation of definitions of project categories of annex I and II of the EIA Directive the produced of the EIA Directive that the environment is a constituting and the environment of the EIA Directive that activities it (and other Member States) consider as constituting and therefore requiring a submission/report on the likely significant impacts on the environment before the Minister can issue his/her decision.
+In the European Commission's (EC) "Interpretation of definitions of project categories of annex 1 and II of the EIA Directive" (http://ec.europa.cu/environment/catpdffcover_2015_en.pdf), the Commission provides clarity around what activities it (and other Member States) consider as constituting "Intensive Fish Farming" and therefore requiring a submission report on "the likely significant impacts on the environment" before the Minister can issue his her decision.

-The LC clarifies in their published guidance document (see link above) that there is no legal definition set down as to what constitutes.
-Intensive flarming in Aquaculture.
-In the absence of such det nition the LC provides guidance around the received wisdom based on the experience common practices of other Member States in this area.
+The EC clarifies in their published guidance document (see link above) that there is no legal definition set down as to what constitutes "Intensive Farming" in Aquaculture.
+In the absence of such definition the EC provides guidance around the received wisdom based on the experience common practices of other Member States in this area.

-at states that there are various threshold measurements used by individual member states in determining whether an aquoculture enterprise should be considered.
-Intensive.
-These have been found to be based -
+It states that there are various threshold measurements used by individual member states in determining whether an aquaeulture enterprise should be considered "intensive".
+These have been found to be based:-